birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

     - I find class_ids by querying OCRA on the "department" and "number" part of the course-code (like "BIOL 1234")
     - (see file "e__oit_data_03.json")

+- course-count for remaining OIT courses after matching (for each course) all OIT-instructors against all OCRA-instructors: 187
+    - 173 courses were removed because there was no match between any of the OIT instructors and OCRA instructors.
+    - (see file "f__oit_data_03b.json")

 ---- old -----

-- OLD -- course-count for remaining OIT courses after matching (for each course) all OIT-instructors against all OCRA-instructors: 253
-    - 177 courses were removed because there was no match between any of the OIT instructors and OCRA instructors.
-    - (see file "f__oit_data_03b.json")

 - OLD -- course-count for remaining OIT courses after removing courses with no reading-list-data: 202
     - 51 courses were removed because there was no reading-list-data found.